ike091/ike091.github.io/_posts/2023-11-06-the-amazon.md

 <img src="/assets/images/amazon/camp-1.jpg" alt="Our camp" width="400" />

+We woke up the next day, and trekked farther into the jungle.
+We found and ate some wild cacao fruit, which was super tasty.
+We also ate some some sort of worm our guide found inside a nut.
+It wasn't quite as tasty, unfortunately.

+Walking through the jungle is a wild feeling, especially this second day.
+The paths we're on feel even less worn, and we often have to wait for our guide to machete a path through the dense vegetation.
+In Kyle's words, "we're just following a random guy who only speaks Spanish as he chops a path through the jungle in incomprehensible ways."
+Kinda amusing to think about it that way.

 We had another solid dinner of chicken and rice, although I have to say, it was a little concerning eating chicken 36+ hours into a backpacking trip without refrigeration... oh well, my digestive problems didn't manifest until the plane